 How often is tax law amended and what are the processes for such amendments?

 An annual Finance Act is passed by the UK Parliament enacting substantive changes to tax law.
 In some years there may be more than one Finance Act.
 Procedural or administrative changes to tax law may be included in secondary legislation which may be passed at any time although there may be prior public consultation.

 There is public consultation in relation to most substantive changes, previously often linked to the Autumn Statement to the House of Commons of the Chancellor of the Exchequer which was followed by a Budget Statement the following March or April.
-However, with effect from autumn 2017, there will now be a single major fiscal event each year, the annual Budget.
-For 2017, which will be a transitional year, there will be a spring Budget and an autumn Budget.
-From 2018, there will be a Budget in the autumn and a Spring Economic Statement.
+Since 2018, the major fiscal event each year is a Budget in the autumn and a Spring Economic Statement.